Society as a whole is hard on women.

 ADHD presents differently for some women

 In children, boys are more frequently diagnosed because they show “classic” symptoms of hyperactivity, such as being unable to sit still; girls are more likely to show their hyperactivity by being chatterboxes, by interrupting, by being more emotional than the average child because social standards often dictate that they are not to behave wildly as the boys do.
-Unable to suppress hyperactivity, many women retreat into daydreams, fidget, and as aforementioned, talk and interrupt excessively.
+Unable to suppress hyperactivity, many women deal with ADHD by retreating into daydreams, fidget, and as aforementioned, talk and interrupt excessively.

 Societal norms suck

 Now back to those societal values we were talking about.
 Society says that as a woman I should be organizing my family, keeping a pristine home, and involved in a variety of activities, all while being cheery, positive and never saying no. In other words, femininity is often less defined by WHO we are in favor of WHAT we are supposed to be.
+If women deal with ADHD, they often struggle to meet these qualities that are considered feminine.
+Therefore, they spend a great deal of time feeling inadequate.
 I cannot tell you what kind of effect this can have on a woman’s self-esteem.
 We attach moral values to so many of these “standards” that we have set up for ourselves, such as:

 I’m a poor housekeeper, therefore I am less of a woman than a woman who is an excellent housekeeper.